veertuinc/anka-docs/apple/Getting Started/accessing-your-vm.md

 ### With the App

 Instead of launching the viewer with the CLI, you can open the Anka.app under /Applications and then double click on the VM in the list.
 This will launch the viewer window.
+This is will NOT work when running VMs under the root user.

 ---